 Everything You Need to Know About CEH

-Our discussion about Certified Ethical Hackers will include the certification’s focus, study field, and the requirements to prepare for the CEH examination.
+Our discussion about Certified Ethical Hackers will include the certification’s focus, study field, and preparation requirements for the CEH examination.

-This testing refers to the simulation of cyberattacks to identify vulnerabilities in systems and networks.
-CEH covers techniques like social engineering, network scanning and exploitation of software flaws.
+- Penetration Testing: This testing refers to the simulation of cyberattacks to identify vulnerabilities in systems and networks.
+CEH covers techniques like social engineering, network scanning, and software flaw exploitation.

-There are no formal requirements to apply for the CEH certification.
+- CEH Prerequisites: There are no formal requirements for applying for the CEH certification.
 However, basic IT security knowledge is crucial to understand the concepts covered in the exam.
 This knowledge includes familiarity with network protocols, operating systems and basic security principles.
 You can utilise the EC-Council’s official training courses covering the CEH CBK to prepare for the exam.
 There are many other online resources and practice exams to test your knowledge, and you can join online communities and forums dedicated to CEH for further support.

 How to Become a CEH?

-The road to becoming a successful CEH starts with properly training for the exam and ensuring you have the appropriate level of cybersecurity knowledge to obtain the certification and start your career.
+The road to becoming a successful CEH starts with properly training for the exam and ensuring you have the appropriate cybersecurity knowledge to obtain the certification and start your career.

-After obtaining your CEH certification, we recommend you continue your cybersecurity education.
-You need to earn CE credits every three years to keep your CEH certification active.
+- Continuing Education (CE): After obtaining your CEH certification, we recommend you continue your cybersecurity education.
+You must earn CE credits every three years to keep your CEH certification active.
 These credits ensure you remain updated with the evolving cybersecurity landscape.
 The EC-Council offers various CE activities, including attending conferences and workshops, taking approved training courses, participating in online forums, and publishing security-related articles.

 CEH Exam

 The four-hour CEH exam tests your knowledge of the seven domains outlined in the EC-Council CEH Common Body of Knowledge (CBK).
 These domains cover legal and ethical hacking, vulnerability assessment, social engineering, penetration testing tools and techniques, and more.
-The exam is computer-based and proctored; you take it at a designated testing centre under supervision.
+The exam is computer-based and proctored; you take it under supervision at a designated testing centre.

 CEH Difficulty